-Fox are omnivorous mammals that generally eat smaller mammals, frogs, mice, rabbits, crabs, fish, insects, vegetables, seeds, fruits, berries, and other similar things.
+Fox are crafty canines that generally eat smaller mammals.
+Their diet includes frogs, mice, rabbits, crabs, fish and insects.
+They’re also known to feed on vegetables, seeds, fruits, berries, and other similar things.

 But they can also be dangerous, especially if you have pets around.
-Therefore, you would want to keep them away from your house.
-If you are not sure whether your area has foxes or not, then the best indication of their presence is fox scat.
+Therefore, you would want to get rid of them if they’re entering your property.
+If you’re not sure whether your area has foxes or not, then the best indication of their presence is fox scat.

-In this article today, we will discuss what fox poop looks like and ways to keep them away.
-So, let’s get started.
+Today, we’ll discuss what fox poop looks like and ways to keep them off your lawn.

 What Does Fox Poop Look Like?

-Fox droppings are very similar to coyote poop, but they are smaller in size than coyote droppings.
-The fox droppings are tan or brown in color with pointy ends and usually about 2 to 3 inches long.
+Fox droppings are very similar to coyote scat, but are smaller in size.
+The droppings are tan to dark brown in color, with pointy ends.
+Pieces usually measure about 2 to 3 inches long.

-Since foxes eat various kinds of foods, it can affect their feces’ appearance.
+Since foxes eat various kinds of foods, it can affect the poop’s appearance.
 Their scat can include some bones, hairs, nuts, seeds, and other similar things.

 See Also: What Do Possum Droppings Look Like?